TaitoUnited/full-stack-template/README.md

 Recommended settings for git repository:

 * Default branch: dev
-* Protected branch: master (TODO more settings?)
+* Protected branch: master (TODO more protection settings)
 * Developers team: write permission
 * Admins team: admin permission
+* Remove admin permission from the repository creator.

-### Docker
+### Choosing stack

-Modify `docker-compose.yaml` without touching the container names.
-Remove such containers that you don't need.
-Remove unnecessary containers also from `docker-nginx.conf` file.
+The orig-template comes with preconfigured stack components that you can use.
+Change the stack by modifying the following files:

+* `docker-compose.yaml`: containers for local development.
+* `docker-nginx.conf`: 'ingress' for local development.
+* `package.json`: some container specific scripts.
+* `taito-config.sh`: the `ci_stack` setting.
+* `scripts/helm.yaml`: the `stack` setting at the beginning of file.
+* `cloudbuild.yaml`: the `images` setting at the beginning of file.

+Remove stack components that you don't need.
+If you later need to add stack components, see [orig-template](https://github.com/TaitoUnited/orig-template/) for examples.

+If you would rather use vue instead of react, copy example implementation from `client-vue` to your client directory.
+If you would rather use python instead of node.js, copy `server-py` to your server directory.

 ### Example implementations